 Welcome to my new homepage on GitHub.
-This page is under construction (and probably always will be!)

 I am a Fellow of the Royal Society of Edinburgh.